Willis & Associates Family DentistryChurchville · Est. 1950

 Root canal therapy.

-Inside every tooth is a small chamber that contains the tooth’s nerve and blood vessels — the pulp.
-When a tooth is damaged badly enough (by deep decay, a fracture, or repeated dental work) the pulp can become inflamed or infected.
-Once that happens, the tooth doesn’t heal on its own.
-The choice is either root canal therapy to save the tooth, or extraction.
-Whenever the tooth can reasonably be saved, that’s what we recommend.
+Inside your tooth is a small chamber that holds your tooth’s nerve and blood vessels, the pulp.
+When you damage a tooth badly enough (by deep decay, a fracture, or repeated dental work) your pulp can become inflamed or infected.
+Once that happens, your tooth doesn’t heal on its own.
+Your choice becomes either root canal therapy to save the tooth, or extraction.
+Whenever your tooth can reasonably be saved, that’s what we recommend, and most Churchville and US-250 corridor patients who come to us with a deep ache leave glad they kept the tooth.

 The procedure is straightforward.
-After the tooth is fully numb, Dr. Agrawal opens a small access point in the top of the tooth, carefully removes the infected pulp tissue, cleans and shapes the inside of each root canal, and seals the canals with a biocompatible material.
-A temporary filling is placed, and the tooth feels significantly better as soon as the inflammation starts to settle.
+Once your tooth is fully numb, Dr. Agrawal opens a small access point in the top of your tooth, carefully removes the infected pulp tissue, cleans and shapes the inside of each root canal, and seals the canals with a biocompatible material (a sealant the body tolerates well).
+You get a temporary filling, and your tooth feels significantly better as soon as the inflammation starts to settle.

-Most molars have three or four canals; bicuspids and front teeth typically have one or two.
-The whole procedure is comfortable — numbness is the same as for a filling, and patients regularly tell us the appointment was less uncomfortable than they expected.
+Most of your molars have three or four canals; your bicuspids and front teeth typically have one or two.
+Your whole procedure is comfortable, the numbness is the same as for a filling, and patients regularly tell us the appointment was less uncomfortable than they expected.

-After root canal therapy, the tooth needs a crown to restore full strength.
-The tooth has been thinned by the work, and without a crown it’s vulnerable to fracture.
-We typically schedule the crown a few weeks after the root canal, once the tooth has fully settled and we can confirm the treatment was successful.
+After your root canal therapy, your tooth needs a crown to restore full strength.
+Your tooth has been thinned by the work, and without a crown it’s vulnerable to fracture.
+We typically schedule your crown a few weeks after the root canal, once your tooth has fully settled and we can confirm the treatment was successful.

 Sedation, if you’d prefer

-Properly-treated root canals, finished with a well-fitted crown, often last decades.
-The treated tooth no longer has a living nerve, but it functions normally for chewing — and looks like your other teeth.
+When your root canal is properly treated and finished with a well-fitted crown, your tooth often lasts decades.
+Your treated tooth no longer has a living nerve, but it functions normally for chewing, and looks like your other teeth.
 We have patients in this office with root canals from 25 and 30 years ago still doing fine.

 Frequently asked